LeonardoLonghi/LODMAP-ontologies/BGO/README.md

 Bubble Graph Ontology (BGO)
 ==========================

-A Bubble Graph  Ontology represents a **BubbleGraph** sutable to visualize **Account**s in a dataset as a blob of **Bubble**s.
-The bubble area is more or less proportional to the account value.
+The Bubble Graph Ontology is a data model suitable to visualize **Account**s in a dataset as a blob of **Bubble**s in a **BubbleGraph".
+The bubble area is, more or less proportional, to the account value.

-The namespace for BGO terms is *http://linkeddata.center/lodmap-bgo/v1#*
+The namespace for BGO is *http://linkeddata.center/lodmap-bgo/v1#*

-The suggested prefix for the BGO vocabulary namespace is *bgo*
+The suggested prefix for the BGO namespace is *bgo*

 BGO is modelled around two classes:
 - **Account**  that can be representd with a bubble